 But what if you can’t find the right piece of wood to get that unique look?

 Well, there’s no need to wait – you can make it yourself!

-I was having this very problem with the pendant lights I have been working on for our kitchen.
-After trying to find the perfect piece of wood for a while, I decided to try to make a new piece of wood look older and used.
-And here is a sneak peek of how the wood turned out.
+I was having this very problem with the DIY pendant lights I have been working on for our kitchen.
+After searching for the perfect piece of wood for a while, I wanted to see if I could make a new piece of wood look antique.

 - wood file (a long screw would work)